swanux/Helen/README.md

 Here is the changelog of every update.
 For further details you can always check https://github.com/swanux/hsuite/releases

 **v0.3 | Perseus**
+*Note: In this version the ETA feature always shows 0 minutes*

     ~ Complete rewrite of the program now in Python3 using wxPython4.0.6 ~ Published as .deb package for Debian based systems and .pkg for Arch based systems